Advait-Sen/ScarpetInterpreter/README.md

 a tool for making easy APIs.
 The idea is that you add this package into your project, and can then use it as an API language, as it is a scripting tool that can be used to do cool things with your API while using simple and easy-flowing syntax.

+To be completely honest though, the main reason for this is the idea of a cool project which teaches me about how languages work.

 ## API stuff
 todo